 Use unplugged coding using the "if, then, else" command.

-If I see the STOP sign while driving, then I stop, otherwise I continue.
+If I come to a STOP sign while driving, then I stop, otherwise I continue driving.

-If it's cold, then I wear a coat, if it's not, then I wear a sweater.
+If it's cold outside, then I wear a coat, if it's not, then I wear a sweater.

-Ask the student to write everyday situations that have the structure of "if, then, else" using pseudocode.
+Ask the student to write everyday situations that have the structure of "if, then, else" and then to write using pseudocode.

 Communicate the following situation to students: